susanna-m-weber/106-final-proj/README.md

-# 106-final-proj
-EE C106A Group 3 Final Project
+# Fuusball Bot: EE C106A Group 3 Final Project

-### Demo Files
-- Arduino: led_baby
+### To run the code used at the prjoect showcase:
+ - Upload demo_arduino.ino to ESP
-- Python: regress.py
+ - Run demo.py
-#### Demo Notes to Self:
-- 5 jenga block stack
-- make sure green ball is visible at star
+ - A pop-up window showing the color detection should appear, and the goalie should be able to respond to the ball's movement

 ### To blink LED based on color detection
  - Upload color_dection_actuation.ino to ESP
  - Run color_detection_actuation.py